What Causes Pinholes in Pottery Glaze and How To Prevent Them

 How To Prevent

 To make sure the body composition of the clay isn’t the culprit.
 You can slow your bisque fire down.
 Raise your bisque firing temperature (no higher than cone 04).
 Or select a lighter Clay body.
-Darker clays will produce more gases, while white clays contain less organic materials and burn cleaner.
+Darker clays will produce more gases, while white clays contain less organic material and burn cleaner.

 You will need to eliminate clumps or coarse particles in your glaze by sieving (running it through a strainer).
 This is especially important when making dipping glazes.